'Light at end of the tunnel': New York mayor envisions full reopening by July 1

-NEW YORK (Reuters) - New York City aims to “fully reopen” on July 1 after more than a year of closures and capacity restrictions, Mayor Bill de Blasio said on Thursday, citing satisfactory progress in its vaccination campaign.
+NEW YORK (Reuters) -New York City aims to “fully reopen” on July 1 after more than a year of closures and capacity restrictions, Mayor Bill de Blasio said on Thursday, citing satisfactory progress in vaccinating its more than 8 million residents.

 “We are ready to bring New York City back fully on July 1,” de Blasio told a news briefing.
 “Now we can see that light at the end of the tunnel.”